neka/Remove-Stop-Words/readme.txt

 1. Upload `remove-stop-words` folder to the `/wp-content/plugins/` directory .
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Add the stop words (comma separated) to the textarea in the options panel.
+There is a list of stop words included with this plugin.
-3. The predefined stop words will be removed from the URL.
+3. The predefined stop words will be removed from the URL slug.

 == Frequently Asked Questions ==